arnemorken/anypaginator/README.md

 Update the paginator when the go button is clicked or enter is pressed in the input field.
 Normally not neccessary to call this method.
 If a user defined onClick method is set in options, it will be called after gotoClicked has finished.

+# Improvements

+Got an idea for improving anyPaginator?
+A cool new feature you'd like to see?
+Think you've found a bug?
+Contact us at software@balanse.info!
+We love pull requests! ;)

 # License